bharat3214/AI-Agent-Chatbot/README.md

 # 🤖 AI-Agent-Chatbot
 🚀 An AI chatbot that supports multiple LLMs (**Groq, OpenAI**) with real-time interaction using **LangGraph** and **Streamlit**.
 It also features **web search integration** for enhanced responses.

-🚀 AI Agent Chatbot
-An AI-powered chatbot that uses Groq, OpenAI, and Tavily Search to provide smart and friendly conversations with real-time search capabilities.

 🔗 Live Demo
 https://ai-agent-chatbot-gx858dcf2nixnzclkvhwwa.streamlit.app/